AaronErhardt / tuxedo-rs

 Packaging status

-Currently, tuxedo-rs isn't available from other package archives so you have to install it from source.
+Currently, tuxedo-rs isn't available from other package archives, so you have to install it from source.

 Tuxedo driver modules

-git clone https://github.com/tuxedocomputers/tuxedo-keyboard.git
+git clone https://gitlab.com/tuxedocomputers/development/packages/tuxedo-drivers.git

-cd tuxedo-keyboard
+cd tuxedo-drivers

 sudo make dkmsinstall